 Most residents follow a four-year, Anatomic Pathology and Clinical Pathology track, culminating in eligibility for board certification in both AP and CP.
 A few residents opt for 3 year AP-only or, very rarely, CP-only tracks leading to eligibility for only one of those certifications.

 All training programs are under the sponsorship and direction of the University of Missouri School of Medicine.
-University facilities include the 430-bed University Hospital, Women’s & Children’s Hospital, the Ellis Fischel Cancer Center, Outpatient Clinics, Medical Sciences Building of the School of Medicine, the Diabetes and Eye Research Centers, and the Health South Rehabilitation Center.
-Residents also rotate to Children’s Mercy Hospital in Kansas City for pediatric surgical pathology, and to Cardinal Glennon Children’s Hospital in St. Louis for cytogenetics and molecular genetic pathology.
+University facilities include the 632-bed University Hospital, Women’s & Children’s Hospital, the Ellis Fischel Cancer Center, Outpatient Clinics, Medical Sciences Building of the School of Medicine, the Diabetes and Eye Research Centers, and the Health South Rehabilitation Center.
+Residents also rotate to Children's Mercy Hospital in Kansas City for pediatric surgical pathology, as well as cytogenetics and molecular genetic pathology.
 The closely affiliated 104-bed Harry S Truman Memorial Veterans Administration Hospital is across the street, and there are regular rotations to or other tasks at this affiliated VA hospital.
 Our blood bank, coagulation and HLA laboratories are coordinated with the American Red Cross Laboratories located one-half mile from the University Medical Center and all clinical services provided by these laboratories are directed by faculty of this department.

 Specimen volumes (yearly approximations) are: surgical pathology well over 20,000, clinical pathology 1,100,000, cytology 17000 including an active fine needle aspiration service, bone marrows 245, and hospital autopsies 60.
 Over 600 Medical Examiner’s cases are also used for resident training.
 The Medical Examiner’s facility is located in the University medical center complex and is an integral part of the Department; the MEs are full-time faculty.
 Research facilities include various core laboratories within the department, and University-wide core laboratories.
 Excellent, cross-referred photographic files, paraffin tissue blocks, and glass slide collections include specimens since the 1970’s, and are in addition to digital photographic collections.